rsarendus/vecmath/README.md

 ### Component Swizzling

 Derived objects can reference the components of the original in any order.
-In case of accessible-only references, the same component can be referenced more than once.
+In case of accessible-only references, the same component can be repeated multiple times.

 ```java
 Vector3.AccessibleAndMutable original = ...